leanmeanleads/concrete__schaumburg__illinois/content/concrete__driveway_nearby.md

 +++
-title = "Concrete Driveway Contractor Near You" path = "/concrete/driveway-nearby" template = "landing_page.html"
+title = "Driveway Installers Near You" path = "/concrete/driveway-nearby"
-description = "Call (224) 477-2663 for a residential concrete driveway contractor near you.
+template = "landing_page.html"
+description = "Call 2244772663 - Driveway Installers Near You.
 We offer competitive rates and excellent service to ensure you get a job well done."

 [extra]
-heading = "Concrete Driveway Contractor Near You" subheading = "Fully Insured.
+heading = "Driveway Installers Near You" subheading = "Fully Insured.
 Friendly Service.
-Contractor Based Near You In Schaumburg, IL.
-Love Your Concrete Driveway Again.
-Call Now." do_not_index = true
+Based in Schaumburg, IL.
+Neat concrete.
+Call Now."
 +++

 {{ service_tiles(path="data/services.json") }}

 {% left_image_right_text(
      image_path="images/concrete_contractor_for_hire.jpg",
-     image_description="Schaumburg Concrete Driveway Contractor Near You",
+     image_description="Concrete Contractor in Schaumburg For Hire",
      heading="How It Works",
-     intro="Concrete Driveway Contractor Who Can Help You!") %}
+     intro="A simple process to solve your Concrete problems!") %}

-1. **Inspect** - we visit the property and recommend a solution to your driveway problems
+1. **Inspect** - we visit the property and recommend the solution to your problem
-2. **Quote** - provide you with an instant quote for a brand new driveway
+2. **Quote** - provide you with an instant quote
-3. **Book** - schedule a driveway improvement appointment for a day and time that suits you
+3. **Book** - schedule the appointment for a day and time that suits you
-4. **Work** - we'll perform the work, leaving you with a brand new lush driveway
+4. **Work** - we'll perform the work, leaving you with a much better home
 5. **Pay** - we accept all major credit cards
-6. **Enjoy** - you've just given your driveway a new lease of life - time to enjoy it again!
+6. **Enjoy** - you've just given your property a new lease of life - time to enjoy it again!

 {% end %}